yizeng/grandmas-recipes/README.md

 Although ReactJS was initially considered because
 1. slick and better user experience - Grandma likes a fancy and easy to use UI
-1. better runtime performance - Grandma hates slow internet and irresponsive UI
+1. better runtime performance - Grandma hates the slow internet and irresponsive UI
 1. separated UI layer - Not that Grandma cares, but it makes maintenance easier
-1. non-opinionated to have freedom to choose tools and technologies
+1. non-opinionated to have the freedom to choose tools and technologies
 1. easy migration to mobile apps via React Native - Grandma doesn't want to carry a laptop while cooking
-1. popularity - Grandma's other grandchildren know how to use React too and can help developing it!
+1. popularity - Grandma's other grandchildren know how to use React too and can help in developing it!

 but the iteration 1 of the UI is done using simple Boostrap/jQuery as a safe bet to make this prototype usable at least within the timeframe.